Are you a recruiter?

 The city has many amenities for a wide range of cultural activities, from curling and football, to ballet and the opera.
 The Mitchell Library has grown into one of the largest public reference libraries in Europe, while many of Scotland’s national art organisations are based in the city.
 Glasgow hosted the 2014 Commonwealth Games and the first European Championships in 2018, and is well-known in the sporting world for football, rugby, athletics, tennis, golf and swimming.

 From the 18th century onwards, Glasgow grew as one of Great Britain’s main hubs of transatlantic trade with North America and the West Indies, and with the onset of the Industrial Revolution, it soon became a pre-eminent centre for the production of chemicals, textiles and engineering, most notably in the shipbuilding and marine engineering industries.
-These have been gradually replaced in importance by more diversified forms of economic activity, although major manufacturing firms continue to be headquartered in the city, such as Aggreko, Weir Group, Clyde Blowers, Howden, Linn Products, Firebrand Games, William Grant & Sons, Whyte and Mackay, The Erdington Group, British Polar Engines and Albion Motors.
+These have been gradually replaced in importance by more diversified forms of economic activity, although major manufacturing firms continue to be headquartered in the city, such as Aggreko, Weir Group, Clyde Blowers, Howden, Linn Products, Firebrand Games, William Grant & Sons, Whyte and Mackay, The Erdington Group and British Polar Engines.
 As a result, tertiary sector industries have grown, including financial and business services, communications, biosciences, creative industries, higher education, retail and tourism, providing job opportunities in call centres, recruitment agencies and insurance companies.
-Of the 10 largest general insurance companies in the UK, eight have a base or head office in Glasgow, along with Royal Dutch Shell and Hilton, which have offices in the area.
-A notable local employer is the Wellpark Brewery, home of Tennent’s Lager.
+Of the 10 largest general insurance companies in the UK, eight have a base or head office in Glasgow, whilst one of the most notable local employers is the Wellpark Brewery, home of Tennent’s Lager.

 The city is blessed with an impressive urban transport system, comprising many bus services, railway links, Glasgow Subway, and a number of park and ride facilities.
 The main M8 motorway passes around the city centre and connects with the M77, M74, M73 and M80 motorways, while there are three international airports within a 45 minute-drive to the city centre.